MikeOwino/GoogleFormFiller/README.md

 - Tested on 2020.12.11 with `NR_OF_SUBMITS` set to 100 and all values set to random

 # Known issues
-- If you minimize firefox while the script is running Dropdowns can couse exception
+- If you minimize firefox while the script is running Dropdowns can cause exceptions